iundd/a11y_me_video/README.md

 * Video with sign language | webm
   * Video in additional alternative video format (optional)
 * Audio description | mp3
   * Audio file in mp3 format.
-Used as an alternate audio track.
+Used as an alternative audio track.

     The audio track contains the original sound and additional text spoken by a narrator.
 Speech and audio gaps can be used to describe additional important visual information for blind and visually impaired people.
 * Text alternative
-  ** Link to a page with text alternative.
+  * Link to a page with text alternative.

 ![screen shot of tab accessibility and alternatives!](Documentation/Images/VideoPlayerTabAccessibility.png)